cgrates/cgrates/docs/troubleshooting.rst

 Memory Profiling
 ----------------

-Creating the memory profile files.
+Creating the memory profile files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Firstly, go to the main config directory and run the engine with the flag named ```-memprof_dir```.
 For this example, I choosed ```tmp``` directory from my machine.